Startup Org Chart Roles

 Founder and executive roles

-As the team grows, executive coverage should shift from direct execution to management leverage.
-The org chart should reflect this transition clearly so team members know where decisions are made.
+As headcount grows, executive time should shift from direct execution to management leverage.
+The chart should make this transition explicit.

 Product, engineering, and growth roles

 Product leadership owns roadmap clarity and prioritization.
-Engineering leadership owns delivery quality, technical direction, and execution reliability.
-Growth leadership owns demand generation and funnel performance.
+Engineering leadership owns delivery quality and technical direction.
+Growth leadership owns acquisition and funnel outcomes.

-These branches should be separated in the org chart even when one person carries multiple hats.
-Clear branch ownership reduces cross-functional confusion during planning and sprint execution.
+These branches should be separated even when one person holds multiple hats.
+Separate branches reduce cross-functional ambiguity during planning and execution.

 Operations, finance/admin, and people/recruiting roles

-People/recruiting ownership becomes critical as hiring volume increases.
-Explicit ownership here improves candidate flow, onboarding consistency, and manager support during team expansion.
+People/recruiting ownership becomes critical as hiring accelerates.
+Explicit ownership in this branch improves candidate flow, onboarding consistency, and manager support.

 Who reports to whom

-• Product managers report to the product lead (or founder in very early stage).
+• Product managers report to the product lead (or founder in the earliest stage).

-• Finance/admin reports to founder or operations leader until a dedicated finance leader exists.
+• Finance/admin reports to founder or operations until a dedicated finance leader exists.

-• People/recruiting reports to founder, operations, or people lead depending on stage.
+• People/recruiting reports to founder, operations, or people leadership depending on stage.

 Example reporting lines